 We only dreamed of a place that could belong to these kids.
 We rented three different places, but we could not call it “theirs”.
 The Abdi Borii program grew to twenty-five street kids within a month, and seventy-four in a few years.
 The program allowed the poorest of the poor to enjoy an education (their choice of public or private school), school uniforms and supplies, a daily hot lunch, basic medical care, clothes and shoes when possible, and a place where everybody knew their name.

 But in the winter of 2015, the dream for a place grew stronger.
 The need for a safe haven for young street girls came to our attention.
 We had almost all boys in the program, because the orphaned girls or at-risk young women were quickly being snatched up into homes to be workers.
 Unfortunately, this situation produced more babies and more shame.
-So a generous person sold their tractor, and donated the money for a home for unwed mothers and at-risk young women.
+So a Here4Them team member sold their tractor, and donated the money for a home for unwed mothers and at-risk young women.
 A small lot was purchased and the dream started to come to fruition.

 We prayed for months, afraid to build and then lose the building because of civil problems in the country..
 We prayed that God would not have us build, if the building would be unfinished or taken.
-Needing more than just the tractor funds, we prayed that God would send us the money for the building without us asking anyone for donations.
+Needing more tha the tractor funds, we prayed that God would send us the money for the building without us asking anyone for donations.
 And if God didn’t want the new home built, the funds would not come.
 Within a couple of days, the funds started coming in.
 One lady said that God impressed her that we needed money for the kids.
 She said she would send $1000, but ended up adding much more to the account!

 So a year after the groundbreaking of the Dandii Aster home, we are finally finished.
 God kept us pretty well within our budget even though inflation has hit Ethiopia hard.
-We could not have seen the project finished so well and in budget without our family, Feyisa and Mimi, working in Ethiopia for the kids with their whole hearts and listening to God’s will.
+We could not have seen the project finished so well and in budget without Feyisa and Mimi, who are family, working in Ethiopia for the kids with their whole hearts and listening to God’s will.
 The name Dandii Aster means “Esther’s Journey: from orphan to queen.”
 It is our desire that this home not only gives the street kids a place to meet of their own, but also houses the unwed mothers, orphaned girls, and at-risk young women so that we can halt the chances of producing more street kids.
 We want to make education available to all of them, no matter their status or economic standing, so that they can learn of the God who loves them, is looking out for them, and is sending them help and hope for the future.